grawity/eggdrop-sasl/README.md

 (For those who still need it, the [patch for 1.6.x][patch] is still there.)

+### SCRAM-SHA support

+ 3. To enable support for SCRAM-SHA-1 or SCRAM-SHA-256, load two additional scripts:

+    ```tcl
+    source "scripts/eggdrop-sasl/g_pbkdf2.tcl"
+    source "scripts/eggdrop-sasl/g_scram.tcl"
+    ```

+ 4. Connect to the server.
+Note that PBKDF2-SHA is *very slow* in Tcl, and the first connection attempt may time out.
+Wait for Eggdrop to retry; the second attempt should work fine.

+ 5. To improve security, you can remove the plaintext password from your _eggdrop.conf_ and replace it with a hash.
+The script will automatically show the recommended hash to put in the `sasl-pass` field.

 ## Atheme auto-reop script:

  1. From your Eggdrop config, `source` the **g_atheme_need.tcl** script.